joshtyf/flowforge/README.md

 - **Detailed Logging**: View detailed logs of each step in the service request
 - **Organisation based access control**: Grant access to service requests based on the user's organisation membership

+## Organization and Membership

+As mentioned under Features, Flowforge provides organizational based access control for pipelines and service requests.
+As such, users will need to be in an organization to access respective features in Flowforge.
+Users can either create an organization in `/organization` page, or be added into an existing organization.

+Memberships in the organization comes with these 3 roles in descending order of authority: **Owner**, **Admin** and **Member**.
+Each role comes with access to the following features:

+### Owner

+- Change organization name
+- Transfer ownership of organization

+### Admin

+- Add member to organization as `Member` or `Admin`
+- Remove member from organization
+- Promote member from `Member` to `Admin`
+- Demote member from `Admin` to `Member`
+- Access to _Create Service_ feature
+- Access to _Admin Service Request Dashboard_ page

+### Member

+- View members in organization and their respective roles
+- Leave organization
+- Access to _Service Catalog_ page
+- Access to _Your Service Request Dashboard_ page

+> Do note that roles with higher authority levels will also have access to those at lower levels.

 ## Development

 For the development guide, please refer to the respective frontend and backend development guides in [docs/](./docs/).